xy1776/SEPwC_tidal_assessment/README.md

 `uptide` can calculate the tidal constuents, but any `nan` (i.e missing data) must be removed prior to working out tidal constiuents.

+To search for files of a certain type within a directory, use the ``glob`` module.

 ## The rules